Sorrow (The McCoys song)

 "Sorrow" is a song first recorded by the McCoys in 1965 and released as the B-side to their cover of "Fever".
-It became a big hit in the United Kingdom in a version by the Merseys, reaching number 4 on the UK chart on 28 April 1966.
+It became a big hit in the United Kingdom with a cover version by the Merseybeats, reaching number 4 on the UK chart on 28 April 1966.
 A version by David Bowie charted worldwide in 1973.

 A line from the song – "With your long blonde hair and your eyes of blue" – is used in the Beatles song "It's All Too Much" which was featured on their 1969 album Yellow Submarine.

 The Merseys version

 The Merseys' version is more up-tempo than the McCoys' folk-rock original.
 Propelled by Clem Cattini's drumming, it features a powerful horn arrangement.
 The horns also take the solo which, on the McCoys version, is performed on harmonica.
 As the number and quality of subsequent covers demonstrate, the Merseys' single was highly regarded among British musicians.